- Financial Fraud Detection Using Machine Learning vs. Traditional Rule-Based Systems

 - Identity: It comprises the fraud rate of customers’ IP addresses, the age of their account, the number of devices they were seen on, etc.

 - Order: This feature shows the number of orders customers made, average order value, number of failed transactions, and more.

-- Payment methods: It helps to identify the fraud rates in credit/debit cards issuing banks, the similarity between customer name and billing name, etc.
+- Payment Methods: It helps identify the fraud rates in credit/debit card issuing banks, the similarity between customers’ names and billing names, etc.